Single-photon scattering in giant-atom waveguide systems with chiral coupling: Experimental feasibility and CONCLUSION

 In conclusion, we have studied the photon scattering spectra by a giant atom, which is chirally coupled to a waveguide at multiple equally spaced points.
-The chirality is categorized in terms of the evenness of coupling strengths in the left and right propagation directions, and is divided into three regimes, i.e., the BEC, the UUEC, and the BUEC regimes.
-In the Markovian limit and for the two-point propagating phase being $\text{mod}(\tilde{\phi}_{12},2\pi)=0$, the transmission spectra possess the anti-Lorentzian line shape centered at $\Delta=\Delta_{LS}$ for all three regimes, where the incident photon can be totally reflected when the chiral coupling satisfies certain conditions related to the number of coupling points; for the two-point propagating phase satisfying mod($\tilde{\phi}_{12},2\pi)=2m^{\prime}\pi/N$, the incident photon is fully transmitted at $\Delta=\Delta_{LS}$ in the BEC and the UUEC regimes, but can be totally reflected in the BUEC regime by simply modulating the coupling strengths at any one of the coupling points, where, interestingly, a controllable single-photon routing can be implemented in situ at a multiple of frequency ``windows''.
-The photon transport can become nonreciprocal if the atomic spontaneous decay is taken into account, and the nonreciprocity represented by the contrast ratio can be varied from zero to one by engineering the chirality in atom-waveguide couplings, differing from the non-Markovianity induced effect in chiral waveguide QED systems \citep{2DuL_lambda,LiaoJQ}.
-The non-Markovian retardation effect manifested by the scattering spectra reflects itself mainly in the photonic band gap and the oscillatory behavior between total reflection and full transmission, especially in the intermediate and the deep non-Markovian regimes, respectively.
+The chirality is categorized in terms of the evenness of coupling strengths in the left and right propagation directions, and is divided into three regimes, i.e., the BEC, UUEC, and BUEC regimes.
+In the Markovian limit and for the two-point propagating phase being $\text{mod}(\tilde{\phi}_{12},2\pi)=0$, the incident photon can be totally reflected at resonance and the transmission spectra possess the anti-Lorentzian line shape with the width depending on the number of coupling points $N$.
+For the two-point propagating phase satisfying mod($\tilde{\phi}_{12},2\pi)=2m^{\prime}\pi/N$, the incident photon is fully transmitted at $\Delta=\Delta_{ls}$ in the BEC and the UUEC regimes, but can be totally reflected in the BUEC regime, where, interestingly, the transmission probabilities can be flexibly tuned at ($N-1$) fixed frequencies by engineering the chirality of couplings, allowing for multiple-channel photon routing; moreover, the giant-atom-waveguide coupling can imprint direction-dependent phases on the scattering coefficients.
+Due to the chiral coupling, the maximum nonreciprocity in photon scattering (corresponding to the contrast ratio of unity) can be achieved when the atomic spontaneous decay is taken into account, differing from the non-Markovianity induced effect in other chiral waveguide QED systems \citep{2DuL_lambda,LiaoJQ}.
+The non-Markovian retardation effect manifested by the scattering spectra reflects itself mainly in the photonic band gap and the oscillatory behavior between total reflection and full transmission, especially in the intermediate and deep non-Markovian regimes, respectively.
 The giant-atom-waveguide system with chiral coupling thus offers flexible ways for single-photon routing.